-Our consolidated financial statements as at December 31, 2019 and 2018 and for the years ended December 31, 2019, 2018 and 2017 have been audited, as stated in the report appearing herein, by PricewaterhouseCoopers Ltd., Bermuda, and are included in this report and are referred to as our audited consolidated financial statements.
-We have prepared these financial statements in accordance with generally accepted accounting principles in the United States of America ("GAAP").
+Our consolidated financial statements as at December 31, 2020 and 2019 and for the years ended December 31, 2020, 2019 and 2018 have been audited, as stated in the report appearing herein, by PricewaterhouseCoopers Ltd., Bermuda, and are included in this report and are referred to as our audited consolidated financial statements.
+We have prepared these financial statements in accordance with GAAP.

 We believe that the non-GAAP measures included in this report provide valuable information to readers because they enable the reader to identify the financial measures we use to track the performance of our business and guide management.
 Furthermore, these measures provide readers with valuable information regarding our core activities, which allows for a more meaningful evaluation of relevant trends when considered in conjunction with measures calculated in accordance with GAAP.
 Non-GAAP measures used in this report are not a substitute for GAAP measures and readers should consider the GAAP measures as well.
-For more information on non-GAAP measures, including a reconciliation to the most directly comparable GAAP financial measures, see "Selected Consolidated Financial and Other Data - Reconciliation of Non-GAAP Financial Measures".
+For more information on non-GAAP measures, including a reconciliation to the most directly comparable GAAP financial measures, see Item 3.A.
+"Selected Financial Data - Reconciliation of Non-GAAP Financial Measures".